Simple and easy DIY window boxes

 Voila!
 A window box:

-If you don't have a saw and nail gun, try the miter box or the cutting guy at Lowe's.
+If you don't have a circular saw and nail gun, try a plastic miter box and hand saw or the helpful staff at Home Depot or Lowe's will cut them for you.
 You can rent a nail gun or just try hammering in finishing nails.
-This will just make the assembly a lot longer.

 The result?
 GORG!:

-With a little paint to match the trim and shutters from the deck redo they were complete:
+With a little paint to match the trim and DIY fence post shutters, they were complete:

 simple cedar wood window boxes

-I had extra wood and the Bub was still napping, so I went ahead and made a couple more for our bay window windows:
+I had extra wood and the Bub was still napping, so I went ahead and made a couple more planter boxes for our bay windows:

 I didn't hang them though -- kind of because they are so low anyway, mostly because drilling into the siding was starting to give me hives.
 So they will just sit on the deck.
 Whew.